schleuder/schleuder-website/schleuder/docs/server-admins.md

 #### Automation

-To ease the installation and configuration of schleuder, schleuder-cli and schleuder-web, and to help with the creation and deletion of lists, you can have a look at an [ansible role](https://github.com/systemli/ansible-role-schleuder), which is targetted at Debian-systems.
+To ease the installation and configuration of schleuder, schleuder-cli and schleuder-web, and to help with the creation and deletion of lists, you can have a look at an [ansible role](https://github.com/systemli/ansible-role-schleuder), which is targeted at Debian-systems.

 ### Configuration